 Turtles and tortoises: Turtles stand out from other reptiles because of their hard protective shells.
 These shells are made of bony plates that extend from the spine and ribs and are usually covered in hard scales called scutes.
 The upper half of a turtle's shell is called the carapace and the lower half is called the plastron.
 Turtles and tortoises live in temperate and tropical climates all over the world in almost any type of habitat.
 Many turtles are adapted for spending much of their time in the water.
 They often have low, flat shells and webbed feet.
-Turtles that live in the water are usually carnivores or omnivores.
-Members of the tortoise family live on land and most are herbivores.
+Turtles that live in the water are usually carnivores (meat eaters) or omnivores (plant and meat eaters).
+Members of the tortoise family live on land and most are herbivores (plant eaters).
 They usually have a high domed shell and thick trunk-like legs for moving around on land rather than swimming through water.
 Turtles do not have teeth, but they use their sharp beak for biting and tearing their food.